CoCosNet v2: Full-Resolution Correspondence Learning for Image Translation: CoCosNet v2

 where $\downarrow$ indicates down-sampling to match the size of $x_B$ to the warped image.

-{\bf Mapping loss.} We hope that the cross-domain inputs can be mapped from the latent representation to their corresponding counterpart in the target domain, which helps the semantics perseverance in the latent space,
+{\bf Mapping loss.} We expect that the cross-domain inputs can be mapped from the latent representation to their corresponding counterparts in the target domain, which helps the semantics-preserving in the latent space,

 where $\mathcal{R}$ maps the features to images in the target domain.